 4. Consider investing in AI or software tools that segment customers.
 Modern automation allows you to segment customers like never before.
 Between demographics and user behavior, these tools can curate dozens of lists and update them in a matter of minutes.
 If you want a more advanced email process, consider investing in a system that segments customers for you.

 Netflix regularly sends recommendations based on what you watch.

 Engaging Lost Customers

 5. Email dormant customers.
-Send discounts or offers to customers who haven’t been to your website or made a purchase in the past few months.
+This is an easy and effective way to engage customers long after they’ve made a purchase.
+Send discounts or offers to customers who haven’t been to your website or converted in the past few months.
 Maybe they just need a reminder to come back to your brand.

 6. Send replenishment emails based on customer use.
 If you sell items that customers need but regularly run out of (like pet food, contacts, body wash, etc.) put your buyers on a replenishment schedule.
 These emails remind people to restock before they run out, or worse before they have to buy from one of your competitors.

 7. Set up alerts for in-stock items.
 Whether you’re teasing a new release or temporarily out of certain items, let customers know when the products are ready to buy.
 Set up an email alert button on your product pages to bring back customers who couldn’t get what they wanted earlier.

 8. Remind customers about their wish lists and loved items.
 If you allow customers to create wish lists or favorite items to return to later, use this engagement to bring customers back.
 Send emails whenever there is a price drop or limited inventory to try and spur action.

 9. Reward customers based on their loyalty status.
 If you have a loyalty program, send emails with specific offers for loyal users.
 Show how special your customers are by immediately letting them know that this is an exclusive offer.